 Each year, Rae Gun Ramblings hosts a Happy Harry Potter blog series.
-It’s full of all kinds of fun Harry Potter crafts, printables and party ideas.
+It’s full of all kinds of fun Harry Potter crafts, printables, and party ideas.
 I’m excited to be participating again this year sharing a tutorial to make these Harry Potter Pencil Pouches.
-I’ve even included a free cut file for your Cricut machine so you can make them yourself at home! (this post contains affiliate links)
+I’ve even included a free cut file for your Cricut machine so you can make them yourself at home!

 I first joined in on the Happy Harry Potter series 4 years ago, here are some of my past projects: